lionslair/laradock-local/DOCUMENTATION/content/documentation/index.md

 <a name="Run-Laravel-Queue-Worker"></a>
 ## Run Laravel Queue Worker

-1 - Create a suitable configuration file (for example named `laravel-worker.conf`) for Laravel Queue Worker in `php-worker/supervisord.d/` by simply copying from `laravel-worker.conf.example`
+1 - Create supervisor configuration file (for ex., named `laravel-worker.conf`) for Laravel Queue Worker in `php-worker/supervisord.d/` by simply copy from `laravel-worker.conf.example`

 2 - Start everything up